jkgithubrep/42_libchecker/README.md

 ## Disclaimer

-This was my first experience with shell scripting!
+This was my first try at shell scripting!

 ## Credits
 _basics_ checks coded by apion